haydenmuhl/markdown-srd/dnd-5e-srd-5.1.md

 10 (+0)
 4 (−3) 15 (+2) 11 (+0)
 10 (+0) Condition Immunities charmed, poisoned
- Not for resale.
-Permission granted to print or photocopy this document for personal use only.
-System Reference Document 5.1 322

 Damage Immunities poison
 Senses darkvision 60 ft., passive Perception 10